Saturnalia (play-by-mail game): Gameplay

 The game is set on the continent of Saturnalia, which has a variety of climates and a large cast of mythical creatures.
 The rule book recommends that the character should be a follower of one of the fourteen deities — each gives the character some advantages, and allows the character to learn certain types of spells.

 The player distributes 250 points amongst combat, magical, vitality, scouting and perception, and then chooses the character's appearance and background.
 During the game, abilities will rise and fall with use or neglect, and the character's description might also change depending on interaction with others.
 Each character also starts with a Fame rating of zero, which will rise or fall depending on the character's deeds or crimes.

 The gamemaster arbitrates the outcome of combats, using variables such as relevant abilities, magic, and terrain.
 Players could achieve inclusion in the Top Ten Hall of Fame with a high score in fame or infamy.

 Reception

 In a 1985 issue of Flagship, Ben Parkinson stated that it was "probably one of the best purely role-playing postal games on the market".

+Wayne Elusive reviewed Saturnalia for Adventurer magazine and stated that "I find the GM descriptions, atmosphere and quality of a high standard.
+There is also a regular monthly newsletter, plenty of "sati-meets" (where players get together, drink lots of beer and swap information), lots of organisations to join and of course, all the entertaining players' messages that you receive."

 In the July 1987 edition of Crash, Brendon Kavanagh admitted that "Saturnalia has no really original features — in fact, as fantasy games go, it has little special about it at all."
 Despite this Kavanagh concluded "Saturnalia is a simple but enjoyable game to play.
 Sloth Enterprises have run this multi-player game successfully for nearly two years now without any major problems that immediately spring to mind. [...]
 If you enjoy role-playing games, you may well enjoy Saturnalia."